meeber/style-type-thing/README.md

 artist = Symbol("Love"); // Invalid
 ```

 The fact that they don't work the same way (and never could without introducing some seriously weird behavior with nested objects) messes with my head.
-It adds a small cognitive cost to the `const` statement which is a problem mainly because any benefit gained from using `const` over `let` is also small.
+It adds a small cognitive cost to the `const` statement which is a problem particularly because any benefit gained from using `const` over `let` is also small.

 It just ain't worth it.

+## == VS ===

+My current feeling is that `===` should be favored over `==` due to the small cognitive cost of having to consider the possibility of an unexpected type coercion for each and every equality comparison that I make.

+However, it's worth noting that I've gone back and forth on this issue several times.
+An argument could be made that performing this extra consideration for each comparison promotes better understanding of both the code being written as well as the language itself.

+Also `===` looks funny.

 ## Line Length